FemiofAfrica/minimalist-finance-hub/DEBUG.md

 This document explains how to use and manage debug features in the application.

-## ⚠️ IMPORTANT: Debug Elements Must Be Removed For Production
+## ⚠️ CRITICAL: Debug Elements MUST NEVER Be in Production Code

-**DO NOT** rely on environment variables to conditionally hide debug features in production.
+**DO NOT RELY ON ENVIRONMENT VARIABLES** to conditionally hide debug features in production.
 These can fail and expose debugging tools to users.

-Instead, before deployment:
+**ALWAYS COMPLETELY REMOVE** all debug features before deploying to production:

-1. Remove all debug UI elements entirely
+1. Delete all debug UI elements, not just comment them out or conditionally render
-2. Ensure debug function calls are removed
+2. Remove all debug function calls and imports
+3. Remove debug service imports
-3. Run a final review to check for any debugging features
+4. Run a final review specifically to check for any debug components or functions

 ## Safe Debugging Approach

-### Development-Only Branches

 The safest approach is to keep debug features in development-only branches:

 1. Create a feature branch for development with debug tools
-2. When ready for production, create a clean PR that excludes debug elements
+2. When ready for production, create a clean PR that excludes all debug elements
 3. Review the PR to ensure no debug features are included

-### Using Comments for Local Development
+4. Use a pre-commit hook to prevent debug code from being committed

+### Recommended Code Markers

 ```tsx
 // ==== DEBUG ONLY - REMOVE BEFORE COMMIT ====